prateekkumarweb/prateekkumar.in-archive/content/home/about.md

     "Theoretical Computer Science"
   ]

-# List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "B. Tech.
 (Honors) in Computer Science and Engineering" institution = "Indian Institute of Technology Hyderabad"